naga24/carbon-wise/README.md

 b.
 Carbon Footprint Calculator: Enter your details to calculate your carbon footprint.

-c. commendations: Get personalized recommendations to reduce your carbon footprint.
+c.
+Recommendations: Get personalized recommendations to reduce your carbon footprint.

 d.
 Meal Plan: Generate a sustainable meal plan based on your diet and location.